PlibreDev/module-2-project/README.md

 # Rogue AI Uprising

 ## This is the greatly improved version of the turn based game I was assigned in the early days at Coding Temple.
-## The original project was "Defeat the Evil Wizard".
-You'll find information about it at the bottom but this is the new and improved project I chose to do myself to retest my knowledge and challenge myself after being away from Python for some time.
+### The original project was "Defeat the Evil Wizard".
+You'll find information about it at the bottom.
+This is the new and improved project I chose to do myself to retest my knowledge and challenge myself after being away from Python for some time.

 Welcome to *Rogue AI Uprising*, a turn-based, text-driven showdown where you, a plucky cyber-operative, must unplug Nexus9— a rogue AI with a penchant for world domination.
 Built in Python with slick Object-Oriented Programming (OOP), this game pits you against a digital overlord in a neon-soaked battle of bits and bytes.
 Ready to hack, smash, or drone your way to victory?
 Boot up, operative!